adsl14/Raging-tools/README.md

 Lastly, when saving the spr and vram, it will ask you which format for the vram output would you like to generate.
 This selection is <b>important</b> since will make the vram more accurate to the game selected, avoiding crashes in <b>console</b>.

+<b>NOTE</b>: Due to maps spr files has a different structure, <i>Vram Explorer</i> only will let you import or export textures.
+Adding and removing textures, material edition, and assing to a 3D model part a material, won't be allowed for now.

 ## Pak Explorer

 <img src="images/pak_explorer_main.jpg" alt="pak_explorer_image" width="50%">